YorickdeJong/nextjs-code-analyzer/implementations/typescript/nextjs-code-analyzer-extension/README.md

 ## License
 The NextJS Code Analyzer Extension is released under the MIT License.

-Enjoy optimizing your Next.js projects!
+Enjoy optimizing your Next.js projects